Helpful Tips for Planning an Overnight Backpacking Trip

 No website can truly teach you self-reliance and to travel safely in the backcountry, but here are few recommendations to get you started:

-Backcountry conditions are constantly changing, and you must be prepared for the unexpected!
+Backcountry conditions are constantly changing, so you must be prepared for the unexpected!

 Inspiration

-Yu Chen Hous eating dehydrated cheesecake mix while on backpacking trip.
+Yu Chen Hou eating dehydrated cake mix while on a backpacking trip

 Read Yu Chen Hou’s story about an inspiring and memorable backcountry trip he took in Denali National Park.
 After months of preparing, he ventured out for a trip of a lifetime with college friends.